XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "Where can I see XinFin Network partnerships?"
     XinFin Network is working vigorously on building its ecosystem and has sealed 10 partnerships from all fields such as agriculture, robotics, gaming, IT solution providers, advertising, pharmaceutical tracking, education and research, payment, communication, name service, food traceability, tourism (as of Jan 2019).

-	All partnership announcements can be found [Medium](https://medium.com/xinfin) and our official [Twitter account](https://twitter.com/xinfinf) for partnership announcements.
+	All partnership announcements can be found [Medium](https://medium.com/xinfin) and our official [Twitter account](https://twitter.com/XinFin_Official) for partnership announcements.

-	You can also find a list of partners willing to run D-apps on XinFin Network [here](https://docs.xinfin.org/general/use-cases/).
+	You can also find a list of partners willing to run D-apps on XinFin Network.
 This list will be updated in the future.

 !!! quote "Where can I check the actual products, ecosystem?"
-	If you want to access it directly, you can find the links to our different products deployed in Testnet on our [Networks page](https://docs.xinfin.org/general/networks/).
+	If you want to access it directly, you can find the links to our different products deployed in Testnet on our [Block Explorer](http://apothem.network/#explorer).

-	The list of XinFin Network Products is as follows: XinFinScan, XinFinStats, XinFinMaster, xdcwallet.
+	The list of XinFin Network Products is as follows: XinFinScan, XinFinStats, XinFinMaster, XinFinWebWallet.

 ### XinFin - Economics